MarcusMLarsson/Azure-Data-Engineer-Associate/PluralSightNotes/1/NoSQL.md

 <pre>
 SELECT *
 FROM People as p
-WHERE p.givenname = "John"
+WHERE p.lastname = "Marcus"
 </pre>

 <p> You can also query nested properties </p>
 <pre>
 SELECT *
 FROM People as p
-WHERE p.address.city = "Gothenburg"
+WHERE p.address.city = "Stockholm"
 </pre>

-<p> I can select fields of of my items into new JSON objects</p>
+<p> I can select fields of my items into new JSON objects</p>

 <pre>
 SELECT {"Name":p.id, "City":p.address.city} AS Person